 College of the Redwoods Residential life is a living and learning environment.
-Fire Safety is a priority to the District and the staff of the Resident Housing.
+Fire Safety is a priority for the District and the staff of the Resident Housing.

-Colleges of the Redwoods fire safety policies are available to all students/parents Board of Trustees > Board Home (redwoods.edu), click on "Policies (BP/AP) and going to BP/AP 3507 -Fire Safety.
+Colleges of the Redwoods fire safety policies are available to all students/parents Active Policies - 7351 Tompkins Hill Rd. | Eureka, CA 95501 | 707.476.4100 BoardDocs® Plus, click on "Policies (BP/AP) and going to BP/AP 3507 - Fire Safety.
 These policies include limitations on small appliances, restrictions on medium appliances, and appliances that are prohibited.
 It also spells out the use of power strips in place of extension cords, candles, barbecues, and other incendiary products that are not permitted in the residential housing environment.